-The Port Authority Police Officer selection process is competitive, consisting of a written examination, a physical performance test, a comprehensive background investigation, a medical examination, a psychological evaluation (including a written test and interviews), and other components as may be deemed necessary.
+The Port Authority Police Officer selection process is a competitive process, consisting of a written examination, a physical performance test, a comprehensive background investigation, a medical examination, a psychological evaluation (including a written test and interviews), and other components as may be deemed necessary.

 A random selection to take the written exam will be conducted from those who apply.
 There is no guarantee that any candidate will be selected to take the written exam or considered for any of the other steps in the selection process.

-Applicants not randomly selected to take the 2017 PAPD Police Officer exam who meet the eligibility requirements are encouraged to re-apply to the next PAPD Police Officer recruitment process the following year.
+Applicants not randomly selected to take the 2017 PAPD Police Officer exam who meet the eligibility requirements are encouraged to re-apply to the next PAPD Police Officer recruitment, when advertised.

 Candidates selected to proceed in the process through the random selection will receive an email notifying them of their selection and instructions for registering and scheduling themselves for the PAPD Police Officer written test.